justinpombrio/no-nonsense-flamegraphs/README.md

 ---

-1. Mark which functions you want to trace in your Rust code.
+1. Mark which functions you want to trace in your Rust code with `outln!("label")`.
-2. Run your code.
-Flamegraph saved in `flamegraph.svg`.
+2. Run your code, flamegraph will be saved in `flamegraph.svg`.
 Bosh.
 Done.

 This saves flame graphs, not flame charts.
 "But," you ask...